-Figure 9: Particle beam width measurements with a PM1 lens (left axis) by BWP using monodisperse PSLs, oleic acid, and NH4NO3 690 particles.
+Figure 9: Particle beam width measurements with a PM1 lens (left axis) by BWP using monodisperse PSLs, oleic acid, and NH4NO3 particles.
 Also shown is the SR-BWP data obtained from polydisperse NH4NO3 particles, confirming the good agreement between the two techniques.
-The E_L for this PM1 lens (per Fig. 1412) is shown on the right axis.
+The E_L for this PM1 lens (per Fig. 12) is shown on the right axis.
 The BWP measurement with monodisperse particles was done with a PM1 lens coupled with PCI-C and SR-BWPs were conducted with the same PM1 lens but without PCI.
 Monodisperse particle beam width measurements of NH4NO3 particles are influenced by multiply charged particles (Fig. S1.3).
-The decrease in EL when the measured beam width (σ{IDG}) increases above 0.5 is consistent with the model prediction (Fig. 4c).
-The 695 agreement between the SR-BWP NH4NO3 and monodisperse oleic acid BWP results suggests that the particle transmission below $d{va} < 100$ nm can be inferred by performing SR-BWP measurements in the laboratory or in the field.
+The decrease in E_L when the measured beam width (σ{1DG}) increases above 0.5 is consistent with the model prediction (Fig. 4c).
+The agreement between the SR-BWP NH4NO3 and monodisperse oleic acid BWP results suggests that the particle transmission below d{Va} < 100 nm can be inferred by performing SR-BWP measurements in the laboratory or in the field.

 Fig. 9 shows particle beam widths for the PM1 lens measured in two ways, as a size-resolved BWP (SR-BWP) with polydisperse particles in both PToF and ePToF modes and as a regular BWP measurement with monodisperse particles.
-Both 700 BWP and SR-BWP were conducted along only one axis.
+Both BWP and SR-BWP were conducted along only one axis.
 Oleic acid, NH4NO3, and PSLs were used for monodisperse BWP measurements and polydisperse NH4NO3 was used for SR-BWP measurements.
-Oleic acid particles below 120 nm d{ya} were generated from the evaporation-condensation system and DMA (Sect.
+Oleic acid particles below 120 nm d{va} were generated from the evaporation-condensation system and DMA (Sect.
 S1) and allowed us to characterize particle beam width all the way down to the ADL's transmission limit.
 The monodisperse NH4NO3 particles included some multiply charged particles.
-The presence of multiply charged particles (larger diameter and narrower beam width) will reduce the apparent beam agreement between the measurements with more or less multiply-charged contribution.
-In addition, the width from DMAgenerated NH4NO3 showed a reasonable agreement with oleic acid particles.

-705 width while the different beam positions for different sizes (Fig. 11-b) may increase the measured width.
+The presence of multiply charged particles (larger diameter and narrower beam width) will reduce the apparent beam width while the different beam positions for different sizes (Fig. 11b) may increase the measured width.
 In Fig. 9, bold X's indicate BWP measurements that were minimally influenced by multiply-charged particles (multiply-charged mass was less than 15% of singly-charged mass) while light X's indicate measurements with more multiply-charged particles.
-There is good
+There is good agreement between the measurements with more or less multiply-charged contribution.
+In addition, the width from DMA-generated NH4NO3 showed a reasonable agreement with oleic acid particles.

-- 710 The beam widths measured from monodisperse BWP and NH4NO3 from SR-BWP agreed well.
+The beam widths measured from monodisperse BWP and NH4NO3 from SR-BWP agreed well.
 Thus, the use of PToF mode for BWP measurements, which involves a very high concentration of aerosol input (typically several mg sm-3) vs. BWP with monodisperse input (a few to tens of μg sm-3), does not appear to bias the results.
 Also, the SR-BWP results with PToF and ePToF were nearly identical, indicating that the different size information reduction procedures (Fig. 9) do not affect the results.
-The SR-BWP results shown in the later sections are performed in PToF mode (rather than ePToF) due to the lower - 715 retrieval noise (and hence higher per-bin stability).
+The SR-BWP results shown in the later sections are performed in PToF mode (rather than ePToF) due to the lower retrieval noise (and hence higher per-bin stability).
 SR-BWP analysis provides the same beam width information as obtained from the conventional monodisperse BWP operation but has significant benefit in that it provides size resolved information, in particular for small sizes that are difficult to access with monodisperse measurements.